ubports/docs.ubports.com/porting/Intro.rst

 This is why Ubuntu Touch cannot be built completely from source code for most commercial devices.
 Instead, porting the system to these devices involves integrating the previously mentioned vendor blobs into the rest of the system, which can be built from source.

 The next component of Ubuntu Touch is a pre-compiled root filesystem which needs to be installed on the device.
-This component does not communicate directly with the device hardware through the above-mentioned device drivers.
+This component does not communicate directly with the device hardware.
 Instead, this communication is mediated by a Hardware Abstraction Layer (HAL) which needs to be built for each specific device, because each device has its specific hardware architecture.
 This component is called Halium and is available in different versions (5.1 which is largely obsolete, 7.1, and 9 as of writing) corresponding to different Android versions.

 The Halium project enables Linux systems to run on Android hardware.
 It is a joint effort by multiple mobile operating systems, notably Plasma mobile, Lune OS and UBports.
 UBports porting builds on top of Halium porting.
 Consequently, you will be using both the Halium porting guide and the UBports porting guide.
 At times it can also be helpful to test with one of the other operating systems to debug a problem from different angles.